-The best time to visit Iguazu Falls is usually April to May or September to October.
-During these months, you get comfortable temperatures, steady water flow, and smaller crowds.
-May to September is typically cooler and drier for hiking.
-November to April is hotter and wetter, making the falls look even more powerful.
+April to May and September to October offer the best overall conditions — comfortable temperatures, steady water flow, and smaller crowds.
+May to September is cooler and drier, making it ideal for hiking.
+November to April is hotter and wetter, and the falls look their most powerful.

 - Visit from May to September for drier weather and easier trail walks.